 Gruden served five years in the college ranks, spending the 1991 season as wide receivers coach under Paul Hackett at the University of Pittsburgh after coaching wide receivers at University of Pacific in 1989 and logging a stint as passing game coordinator at Southeast Missouri State in 1988.
 He entered the coaching profession as a graduate assistant at the University of Tennessee in 1986 and 1987, helping the Volunteers to a 17-7-1 record and victories in the Liberty and Peach Bowls.

 Born August 17, 1963 in Sandusky, Ohio, Gruden attended South Bend (Ind.)
 Clay High School and was a three-year letterman at quarterback at the University of Dayton, graduating in 1985 with a degree in communications.
 He helped the Flyers to a 24-7 record in three years and was honored with the prestigious Lt.
 Andy Zulli Memorial Award, given to the senior player who best exemplifies the qualities of sportsmanship and character.
-Gruden and his wife, Cindy, a former University of Tennessee cheerleader, have three sons, Deuce, who is in his second season as an assistant strength and conditioning coach for the Silver and Black, Michael and Jayson.
+Gruden and his wife, Cindy, a former University of Tennessee cheerleader, have three sons, Deuce, who is in his third season as an assistant strength and conditioning coach for the Silver and Black, Michael and Jayson.

 Heavily involved in the community at each of his coaching stops, Gruden and his wife have hosted youth groups at games and camps, worked on fundraising and awareness campaigns for the American Red Cross, the Humane Society of Tampa Bay and the Muscular Dystrophy Association.
 Gruden has worked to raise awareness about youth sports funding through the FFCA, hosting events that recognize the work of local high school coaches and presenting deserving programs with grant support and equipment.
 In 2015, the Moffitt Cancer Center dedicated the Gruden Huddle Room at the Moffitt McKinley Outpatient Center in Tampa in recognition of the Gruden family's support.